All open burning requires a permit from the Truckee Meadows Fire Protection District.

 IFC 307.1.1 Open burning shall be prohibited when atmospheric conditions or local circumstances make such fires hazardous.

 Burn Barrels are permitted in conjunction with opening burning.
-Burn Barrels are NOT allowed on parcels that are smaller than .50 acres in accordance with regulations for open burning.
+Burn Barrels are NOT allowed on parcels that are smaller than 1 acre in accordance with regulations for open burning.

 A permit is NOT required from the Truckee Meadows Fire Protection District for recreational fires at one-, two-, and multi-family dwellings.